-5.93.
+5.95.
 In some areas of Nottinghamshire, the extent of the mineral working may result in a large number of previously worked sites and further applications for extraction.
 The impacts, both real and perceived, of a concentration of workings close to a community or communities can impact on local amenity, quality of life and the wider environment and landscape character.
+The nature and scale of minerals workings could also have larger scale environmental effects by potentially giving rise to cumulative impacts on climate change.